kristijanme/WineryApp/README.md

 - The backend and frontend have to run simultaneously on different terminals so that the app has all the functionalities

 ### Run backend
-# from repo root
+- From app root
 dotnet run --project WineryApp.Api

 ### Run frontend
-# from the repo root
+- From app root
 cd frontend
 npm start

 ### Testing
+- From app root
+cd WineryApp.Tests
 dotnet test